dart-lang/language/working/extension_structs/overview.md

 ## Design principles

 We aim to minimize the differences between structs and classes.
-As much as possible, structs should behave as restrictions of classes.
+As much as possible, structs should behave as restrictions of classes, and extension structs should behave as further restrictions of structs.
 We specifically aim to avoid as much as possible having different behaviors for the same concept (e.g. differences in scoping).